-2.4.1.1.2.3.1.1.
-MT PASA generation\production\capacity
+2.3.1.1.
+MT PASA production capacity

-AEMO uses the most recent MT PASA offers to derive total generation\cproduction capacity and planned outage information on a half-hourly basis.
+AEMO uses the most recent MT PASA offers to derive total production capacity and planned outage information on a half-hourly basis.
 The information is derived from several sources:

-Scheduled Generators, Scheduled Bidirectional units, Scheduled Networks and Scheduled Loads are required to submit to AEMO a daily PASA availability.
-The availabilities submitted represent the generation-production capacity that could be made available within 24 hours, taking into account the ambient weather conditions at the time of 10% POE demand.
+- Scheduled Generators, Scheduled Bidirectional units, Scheduled Networks and Scheduled Loads are required to submit to AEMO a daily PASA availability^{17,18}.
+The availabilities submitted represent the production capacity that could be made available within 24 hours, taking into account the ambient weather conditions at the time of 10% POE demand. - Committed and anticipated future production development and retirement projects are included in the capacity forecast by using expected commissioning and decommissioning timeframes and associated availabilities.